beyaznet/python-taliabeeio-module/README.md

 `timeout` sets the socket timeout value.
 The default value is 10 seconds.

 `verify` is the SSL certificate verification when HTTPS is used in `url`.
-Set `False` when the self-signed certificate is used andthis is the situation in most cases.
+Set `False` when the self-signed certificate is used and this is the situation in most cases.

 ```python
 io = TaliaBeeIO(url='http://192.168.0.10')